open-way-learning/owl-handbook/introduction.md

 ## Employment Statement

-Open Way Learning provides each new employee with an electronic copy of this handbook when you join the team and expect that in short order, you will be familiar and follow its content.
-We also provide all employees a separate Code of Conduct and Ethics document that includes the minimum essential and nonnegotiable items that ensure the highest standards of personal and professional ethics and behavior while associated with Open Way Learning—the things that have regulatory, ethical, and legal ramifications.
+Open Way Learning provides each new employee with access to the GtiBook platform when they join the team and expect that in short order, they will be familiar and follow its content (including the Code of Conduct and Ethics document that provides the minimum essential and nonnegotiable items that ensure the highest standards of personal and professional ethics and behavior while associated with Open Way Learning).

-Moreover, and just as important, Open Way Learning believes that relationships—built on *trust, transparency, inclusivity, and shared purpose*— are central to how we work and the kind of culture we aim to cultivate.
-This statement is not just a call for professionalism in the traditional sense, but a reflection of the *collaborative spirit* that defines OWL as an open organization.
-Here's what this means in practice, rooted in three core values to OWL's culture—Good judgement, Diplomacy, and Courtesy:
+OWL also firmly believes that relationships built on *trust, transparency, inclusivity, and shared purpose* are central to how we work and the kind of culture we aim to cultivate.
+This is not just a call for professionalism in the traditional sense, but a reflection of the *collaborative spirit* that defines OWL as an open organization.
+The following is what this means in practice - rooted in the ideals of good judgement, diplomacy, and courtesy:

 1. Good Judgment:
 * OWL employees are expected to act with integrity and thoughtfulness, making decisions that reflect our mission, values, and commitment to equitable, learner-centered transformation.